 However, after seeing all of the use cases new moms use bags, purses, and totes for, the bag brand understands that to develop a bag that’s really going to resonate with moms, the bags must also:

-- Make it obvious to see when a critical item (e.g. diaper) is missing from the bag
+-Make it obvious to see when a critical item (e.g. diaper) is missing

 The JTBD approach bring these last two design criteria to light.
 The brand’s bag designers now have more specialized inputs to differentiate the bag’s design from anything else on the market.